OpenDMA/opendma-spec/OpenDMA-Spec.md

 ##### §6.1 Reflection

-Every object must have at least a single valued property (§3) with the qualified name `opendma:Class` of the “Reference” data type, which must contain a reference to a *valid class object* (§8.3).
+Every object must have at least the following two properties:
+1. A single valued property (§3) with the qualified name `opendma:Class` of the “Reference” data type, which must contain a reference to a *valid class object* (§8.3).
+2. A multi valued property (§3) with the qualified name `opendma:Aspects` of the “Reference” data type, which can contain a list of zero or more references to *valid aspect objects* (§8.4).

-The properties of every object must match exactly in number, data type, cardinality and nullability the *effective property list* (§10) defined by this valid class object.
+The properties of every object must match exactly in number, data type, cardinality and nullability the combined *effective property lists* (§10) defined by these valid class and aspect objects.
+The qualified names of each property must be unique across all effective property lists.

-A reference property *x* (§2.2) must only contain references to objects whose `opendma:Class` property contains a reference to a valid class info object that is or extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of the property info object (§9) describing *x*.
+A reference property *x* (§2.2) must only contain references to objects whose `opendma:Class` or `opendma:Aspects` properties contain a reference to a valid class info object that is or extends (§8.5) the class info object referenced by the `opendma:ReferenceClass` property of the property info object (§9) describing *x*.